 Charge Efficiency and Cycle Life

-When it comes to charge efficiency, lithium battery technology is hard to beat.
+When it comes to charge efficiency, lithium deep cycle battery technology is hard to beat.
 Lead-acid battery systems, whether AGM or wet cell, all suffer from a lot of internal resistance, especially in the final 20% of the charge.

 Increasing the charge rate doesn’t fix this, and actually may damage the battery, as it needs adequate cooling to prevent thermal runaways from occurring.
 Because of this, it’s recommended to charge AGM batteries at 0.2C or 20% the capacity.
 This means, for our 800 Ah example from before, a charge rate of 160A.

 In comparison, a 200Ah lithium battery has a recommended charge rate of 0.5C or 100A or less.
 You can charge up to 500A but it will eat into the cycle life of your battery.

 Speaking of cycle life, how many cycles you get from your batteries will depend on if you follow recommendations or not.

 Lithium deep cycle batteries now have built-in battery management systems and benefit by getting between 2000 and 5000 cycles.
 A lead-acid battery like an AGM battery gets between 400 and 1500 cycles.

 What is a cycle?
 A cycle is a battery going from a full charge to full discharge and back to a full charge.
 It doesn’t matter if you only used 20% of the battery before recharging, it still counts as 20% of a full charge to the battery.